jasmine-gallardo/eco-shop/README.md

 npm run db:import
 ```

-6. Use pdweb to access the database.
+6. Use pgweb to access the database.
 ```shell
 pgweb --db=wickedSales
 ```